BooRuleDie/technologies/MongoDB/notes.md

 	- MongoDB Atlas has an interface that shows how frequently an index is being used.
 It might be useful to detect unnecessary indexes.

 * If you can't figure out how to increase performance for a specific case, you can use the mongodb forums to ask.

+# Security

+I guess MongoDB doesn't support prepared statements, so be sure that you have robust input validation when dealing with the user input.